DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 5: Clue 4: The Clue in the Flow

+Before I ever set foot on Hawaiʻi, I had a strange dream.
+A black-haired woman approached me in fields of magma.
+I kneeled, took an oath, and she branded me on my chest.
+I can't remember what it was about, but later someone told me about the goddess of the island of Hawaii.
+At the time, much of my community connections had evaporated due to the pandemic, so I flew out to Hawaii not too long after to see what it was about.

 Bali showed the rhythm.
 The desert showed the switch.
 But could these principles survive real life, day‑to‑day?

 A small community on Hawaiʻi’s Big Island held the next clue.